 Don’t lean on your abilities and past returns 100% if the market has been favorable.
-If you’ve had 3 great years of returns, but the market has gone in your favor in those 3 years, you need to account for that.
+If you’ve had three great years of returns, but the market has gone in your favor in those three years, you need to account for that.
 What happens when you become a full-time trader and the market atmosphere changes?
 Before, you were making money hand over fist, but now you can’t buy a win.
 Make sure you play it safe when it comes to your returns.
-Exceptional years need to be discounted and recognized as exceptional.
+Exceptional years need to be discounted and recognized as extraordinary.

 You also need to account for starting the year with a loss, because you are now in a hole.
 You must return above your annual average to get back to the level on which you need to live.

 That accounts for if you have a loss.
 What happens if you need to withdraw during the year to cover an expense?

 Knowing your minimum is good, but you should aim for a level above your minimum portfolio size to make sure you always have enough cash on hand.

 When talking about your finances, we can’t stop at your portfolio.

 We also need to discuss your savings.

 Nathan Michaud of InvestorsLive, a full-time trader, said it best, “Leaving your job means leaving your guaranteed income stream.
 You should save up enough money to cover your expenses for two years.”

 Two years of expenses may seem like a lot, but with no guaranteed income, it should be your minimum.